 HRECOS provides continuous, real-time data on environmental conditions in the Hudson River.
 There are fifteen monitoring stations at eight sites, spanning from Albany to the New York Harbor

 We have carried out a diversity of small and mesocosm-scale experiments, in conjunction with regionally distributed field sampling, to assess when the composition of stream benthic bacterial communities corresponds with differences in stream metabolic activities.

 Beds of water celery (Vallisneria americana) and other plants are widespread in the Hudson River, and play several important ecological functions.
 These beds contain a diverse invertebrate community, which may serve as a major source of food to the river's fish.

-Submersed aquatic vegetation (SAV) is an important habitat in the tidal freshwater Hudson River.
-We have investigated a wide range of functions in SAV beds including maintenance of high dissolved oxygen, effects on suspended sediment and habitat value.
+Submersed aquatic vegetation (SAV) is an important habitat in the Hudson River.
+We have investigated a wide range of functions in SAV beds including maintenance of high dissolved oxygen, effects on suspended sediment, and habitat value.